Free Missouri Rental Lease Agreement Templates (7) | PDF | Word

 Tenant Breaking a Lease (Early):

-Duty to Mitigate: Generally, landlords do not have an obligation to mitigate unless they seek to recoup damages for abandonment from the security (Mo.
+Duty to Mitigate: Generally, landlords do not have an obligation to mitigate; they can seek to recoup damages (excluding normal wear-and-tear) from the security in order to prepare it for the market (Mo.
 Rev. Stat. § 535.300(3)).

 Domestic Violence: Domestic violence victims have the right to terminate the lease; however, must also provide:

-• A signed statement from a victim’s services, medical, or mental facility
+• A signed statement from a victim’s services, medical, or mental health facility

 • Formal law enforcement documents, such as police reports or court orders (Mo.
 Rev. Stat. § 441.920).

-Active Military: Federal law specifically excuses military personnel from lease terms whenever the termination notice results in their reassignment or deployment (50 USC § 3955).
+Active Military: Federal law specifically excuses military personnel from lease terms whenever their 30-day termination notice results from their reassignment or deployment (50 USC § 3955).

 Landlord’s Noncompliance: Missouri does not approve of tenant remedies such as terminating a lease early for noncompliance unless the issues are serious enough to be constructive evictions (Mo.
 Rev. Stat. § 441.234).